ESSENTIAL HEART PRACTICE

 Hanneli Ågotsdatter

-For many years, Hanneli has led contemplative trainings with the Center for System Awareness in Boston, and she facilitates the annual contemplative immersions for emerging scholars hosted by Mind & Life Europe.
+She has engaged with the Center for System Awareness in Boston and facilitates annual immersions for emerging scholars at Mind & Life Europe.

 Efterlad en kommentar